sandmann134/nhl_player_shots/README.md

 Most of these files are extraneous or test/analysis scripts (and results).
-The core files and flow follow main.py odds_api_main.py player_api.py update_ledger.py (only for evaluating results) weight_test.py opposition_test.py
+The core files and flow follow setup_database.py main.py odds_api_main.py player_api.py update_ledger.py (only for evaluating results) weight_test.py opposition_test.py

+setup_database.py or similar should be used to initialize the .db file

 Main daily run structure is as follows:
 - main.py is run, which then calls